 suspension were the main changes for the new year.
 Mario Andretti made several guest

-last evolution the B3 saw new bodywork with side mounted lateral radiators and a large
+last evolution of the 312 the B3 saw new bodywork with side mounted lateral radiators, a pronounced wedge form and a large

 ||The 1973 season was marked with zero wins and additional modifications carried

 out for 1974 finally saw Ferrari return to the front ranks no doubt helped by the talents

 of a young Austrian by the name of Niki Lauda.
 Lauda would bring to Ferrari new blood and along with the promotion of a young lawyer, Luca di Montezemolo, to head the F1 team Ferrari's fortunes would take a turn for the better.
 Ironically it was Regazzoni who at first was considered the leading driver.
 Lauda soon got down to work.
 After taking up residence at the Canal Grande Hotel in Modena he spent endless days testing and working with the engineers and mechanics to improve the performance of the Ferrari 312B3.